Table of Contents

 For those who are unfamiliar, it is very easy to lump together swamps, bayous, and marshes.
-While they may seem similar at first glance, they do have a few defining characteristics.
+While they may seem similar at first glance, they do have a few unique characteristics.

 What are Wetlands?

-Wetlands are low-lying areas that are overly saturated with water, both permanent and seasonally.
+Wetlands are low-lying areas that are overly saturated with water, both permanently and seasonally.
 They typically contain hydric soils and aquatic vegetation.
-It is not uncommon for wetlands to have extended periods of dryness, but its water table is typically at the surface long enough to support aquatic plants each year.
+It is not uncommon for wetlands to have extended periods of dryness, but its water table is typically at the surface long enough to support aquatic plant life each year.

 Wetlands are considered one of the most biologically diverse and productive ecosystems in the world.
 They occupy an important transition zone between land and water and provide a habitat for a variety of plant and animal species.
 They play a critical role in amphibian breeding grounds.
-There are many positive aspects to wetlands.
-They are known to reduce flood peaks, serve as natural filters, control erosion, and recharge and discharge groundwater.
+Wetlands have several positive qualities: they are known to reduce flood peaks, serve as natural filters, control erosion, and recharge and discharge groundwater.

 What is the difference between swamps, bayous, and marshes?